======================================================================

 quantities by neutron bombardment of lighter elements.
 It is the

-third-to-last actinide and the ninth transuranic element and the first
+thirteenth actinide, the ninth transuranic element, and the first

-transfermium.
-It can only be produced in particle accelerators by
+Like all the transfermiums, it can only be produced in particle

-bombarding lighter elements with charged particles.
-Seventeen isotopes
+accelerators by bombarding lighter elements with charged particles.

-Mendelevium was discovered by bombarding einsteinium with alpha
+The element was first produced in 1955 by bombarding einsteinium with

-available microgram quantities of einsteinium-253, over a million
+microgram quantities of einsteinium-253, over a million mendelevium

-mendelevium atoms may be made each hour.
-The chemistry of mendelevium
+atoms may be made each hour.
+The chemistry of mendelevium is typical

-isotopes of mendelevium have short half-lives; there are currently no
+mendelevium have short half-lives; there are currently no uses for it

-uses for it outside basic scientific research, and only small amounts
+outside basic scientific research, and only small amounts are

 Discovery